Copy Formatting in PowerPoint: Shortcuts & Tips (2026 Guide)

 Method 2: Format Painter Button (Multiple Objects)#

-Best for: Applying same formatting to many objects in sequence.
+Best for: Applying the same formatting to many objects in sequence, including across slides.

 - Select the source object